LIHPC-Computational-Geometry/gmds/external/googletest/docs/gmock_for_dummies.md

 them fast and reliable, using mocks manually in C++ is *hard*:

 *   Someone has to implement the mocks.
 The job is usually tedious and error-prone.
-No wonder people go great distance to avoid it.
+No wonder people execute great distance to avoid it.
 *   The quality of those manually written mocks is a bit, uh, unpredictable.
 You may see some really polished ones, but you may also see some that were hacked up in a hurry and have all sorts of ad hoc restrictions.